awsomesawce/Code_Sandbox_Test/posts/Workspaces vs Synchronize vs Publish.md

 * **Zendesk**

 Just like the other options, you can add as many accounts from those services as you'd like.
-I find this feature to be useful if you want to use StackEdit to compose a Blogger or Wordpress blog post.
-But if you're collaborating with other people, I'd stick to Synchronize unless you're sure you won't have to edit it again.
+I find this feature to be useful if you want to use StackEdit to compose a **Blogger** or **Wordpress** blog post.
+But if you're collaborating with other people, I'd stick to *Synchronize* unless you're sure you won't have to edit it again.

+You can also choose the template of your export.
+You have the choices of either:
+* Plain text
+* Plain HTML
+* Styled HTML
+* Styled HTML with <abbr title="Table of Contents

 ### Keeping track of sync destinations
 If you choose to sync or publish your writing to multiple destinations, **StackEdit** makes it really easy for you to keep track of those destinations.
 A little icon will be displayed next to the file name for each service you have it synced to.
 There is also a list in the right sidebar menu as to where you are syncing/publishing to.
 It also displays a link to the file for each destination.